 Travel to Conferences

-Several times each year, the Mathematics and Computer Science Department sponsors a trip to a professional conference.
+Several times each year, the Mathematics Department sponsors a trip to a professional conference.
 Because of the departmental commitment to the value of these experiences, the cost to the student is minimal.
 The Department has sponsored recent trips to conferences as close as Eastern Kentucky University and as far away as Chicago.

 An internship is an opportunity to gain valuable work experience in an applied setting.
 Internships are supervised both within the work setting and by a faculty member who is knowledgeable in the discipline related to the internship.
 Internships typically take place during Short Term or Summer Term.
 For example, over the last several years several Berea Computer Science students have been involved in Technical Internships with the Letcher County Fiscal Court.

-Each year at homecoming time the Mathematics and Computer Science Department holds two special events: The Friday afternoon Homecoming Alumni Lecture in which a departmental alumni returns to give an invited talk and the Saturday afternoon Homecoming Alumni Panel Discussion which is a formal opportunity for alumni to return to discuss their work experiences with current students and to offer some observations and advice.
+Each year at homecoming time the Mathematics Department holds two special events: The Friday afternoon Homecoming Alumni Lecture in which a departmental alumni returns to give an invited talk and the Saturday afternoon Homecoming Alumni Panel Discussion which is a formal opportunity for alumni to return to discuss their work experiences with current students and to offer some observations and advice.